yyu-k/udemy_seoblog/README.md

 9. withRouter does not work with the app router.
 Various workarounds.

 <h5>CSS/Bootstrap</h5>
 1. Margins: ml/mr has been replaced with ms (start) and me (end).
-See https://stackoverflow.com/questions/69301335/bootstrap-padding-left-and-right-is-not-working
+See https://stackoverflow.com/questions/69301335/bootstrap-padding-left-and-right-is-not-working.
+More generally various class name changes e.g. font-weight to fw

 Notes:
 1. next 14.0.1 doesn't seem to work in Windows - run this in Linux or use WSL2 (actually the problem seems to be that the directory name cannot contain the words "ude" in Windows for some reason)